Princess Benedikte of Denmark: Marriage

-The King had decreed that Princess Benedikte's children would need to be raised in Denmark in order to have succession rights.
-Since the condition was not met, Princess Benedikte's three children are not in line to succeed to the throne.
-The children of Princess Benedikte are styled as Highnesses by a Danish Order in Council.
+Upon her marriage, it was decided that Benedikte's children would need to be raised in Denmark in order to have succession rights.
+Since the condition was not met, Benedikte's three children are not in line to succeed to the throne.
+The children of Benedikte are styled as Highnesses by a Danish Order in Council.

+While she and her husband resided at Berleburg Castle, Benedikte and her family retained a close connection to Denmark.
+Since her husband's death in 2017, her primary residence has been her apartment at Christian VIII's Palace in Copenhagen.